Printable PDF available here.

 - Alternate Senators (“Alternate(s)”) – The terms of office for alternate senators shall begin with the July meeting of the Senate.
 Terms shall be for two (2) years.
 When an alternate fills a vacant Senate seat, they will serve for the remaining term of that seat.

-b) Prior to nominations, the Elections Chair shall notify alternates when there are an open Senate seats in their districts.
+- Prior to nominations, the Elections Chair shall notify alternates when there are a-A open Senate seats in their districts.

 - Should a change move a senator or alternate from one district to another, they will be allowed to fulfill their term.